samuelcolvin/cloudkv/README.md

 [![versions](https://img.shields.io/pypi/pyversions/cloudkv.svg)](https://github.com/samuelcolvin/cloudkv)
 [![license](https://img.shields.io/github/license/samuelcolvin/cloudkv.svg)](https://github.com/samuelcolvin/cloudkv/blob/main/LICENSE)

-key/value store based on Cloudflare workers, usable as a Python package.
+key/value store based on Cloudflare workers, with a Python client.

 By default the `cloudkv` Python package connects to [cloudkv.samuelcolvin.workers.dev](https://cloudkv.samuelcolvin.workers.dev) but you can deploy an instance to your own cloudflare worker if you prefer.
 Code for the server is in [./cf-worker](https://github.com/samuelcolvin/cloudkv/tree/docs/cf-worker).